Johnhalk/PDB/README.md

 [Introduction](#introduction) | [Technologies](#technologies) | [Installation](#installation) | [Working Overview](#screenshots) |

 ## Introduction
-This is a web application built in Node and the Model-View-Controller web framework Express.
+This is a web application built in Node and the Express framework.

 ## User stories: